westwong/westDao/README-en.md

 To empower entity objects with these capabilities is simple.
 Just add `@WestDao` alongside `@Entity` for entities annotated with `@Entity`.

+The recommendation is to add `@Accessors(chain = true)`, which will grant chain-call capability to subclasses as well.

 ```java
 @Entity
 @Data